CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Rider’s weight limit: 135kg (300lb)

-As always, I will be honest with you.
-HYPERs were my dream wheels because of their butterfly finish.
-But let’s talk about their riding characteristics.
-I bought them to make my own opinion after the YouTube hype.
+As always, I’ll be honest with you.
+HYPERs were my dream wheels because of their butterfly-weave finish.
+I decided to buy them after a lot of hype on YouTube in 2020 and 2021 to form my own opinion on them.

-They are quite stiff, effectively transferring energy from your pedal strokes.
-However, their stiffness makes them unsuitable for rough roads (unless you compensate with lower tire pressure).
+They are very stiff and efficiently transfer energy from the pedals to the forward motion.
+However, their stiffness makes them unsuitable for riding on rough roads (unless you compensate with lower tire pressure).

-If you don’t like the butterfly rim finish or want lighter wheels at a similar price point, check out Elitewheels DRIVE wheels which are even lighter and cheaper.
-I also wrote a detailed HYPER vs. DRIVE comparison.
+If you want lighter wheels at a similar price point, check out Elitewheels DRIVE wheels, which are even cheaper.
+I also wrote a detailed HYPER vs. DRIVE comparison where you learn more.

 Read this in-depth comparison of HYPER and Lún Road Series wheels to learn more.